-Niagara history: Yes, folks really have gone over the falls in barrels.
+- Niagara history: Yes, folks really have gone over the falls in barrels.
 Lots of them.
-And lots of them in crazy contraptions other than barrels.
+And plenty tumbled over in crazy contraptions other than barrels.
 Some people survived, while others weren’t so lucky.
 You can see (and touch) the various vessels that have taken the plunge at the Niagara Daredevil Exhibit, as well as catch an IMAX movie chronicling the exploits of these brazen risk-takers.

 When to visit Niagara Falls

 Niagara celebrates ice wine every winter, most merrily at January’s Icewine Festival, held at wineries across the region.
 When spring colors are in bloom, check out the butterfly conservatory and nearly 100 acres of immaculate greenery at Niagara Parks Botanical Gardens.
 Visiting in autumn?
 Join thousands of leaf-peepers as Carolinian forest leaves turn from green to burnt orange, golden yellow, and deep brown, notably along the trekking trails of the Niagara Glen nature reserve.